Username4Fabian/HangMan_Server/README.md

 - OpenAI's ChatGPT for providing initial guidance on project architecture.

 Please note: these instructions are primarily for setting up a development environment.
 For deployment to a production environment, you might need to perform additional steps.
-These may include configuring a reverse proxy for the ASP.NET Core server, setting up a database for persistent game states, and implementing HTTPS protocols【5†source】.
+These may include configuring a reverse proxy for the ASP.NET Core server, setting up a database for persistent game states, and implementing HTTPS protocols.